BiratAryal/BiratAryal.github.io/README.md

 # Obsidian
-Gir repository for the Obsidian documentations
+Git repository for the Obsidian documentations

+### Documentations required for the daily uses.